"""SceneTree: Central manager for the node tree, groups, input routing, and UI focus."""

 renderer.reset_clip()

-for popup in self._ui._popup_stack:
+for modal in self._ui._modal_stack:

 [docs]